pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1270-71 Continue Reading

+In the weekend, I continue reading the security engineering book, I am in the last part of the book.
+It's amazing all the knowledge acquired, well I see a lot of things differently with this reading.
+Really write security is important how apply the correct design itself.

 ##### Day 1269 DI In Python

 Today I refactor some python code to use DI (Dependency Injection), because I have a lot of problems with testing the